wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 element arrays, with the size of each array being larger than the previous one.
 The ratio between new and old element array sizes is determined by the multiplicative factor.
 The paper suggests that both parameters be selected carefully based on the number of ways of the table.

+We next describe the resizing operation.
+The paper uses lazy resizing, which has shorter latency, but must go through a transient state where both old and new tables are present, during which elements in the old table is gradually rehashed into the new table.